Every year or so, it happens again.

 Did I come across the wrong way?

-These thoughts don’t just pass through my mind.
-They replay over and over again, like a film stuck on repeat.
+These thoughts don’t just pass through.
+They replay.
+Over and over again, like a film stuck on loop.

 Analysed.
 Re-analysed.
 Picked apart.

-For many autistic people, social interactions don’t just end when the conversation ends.
-They continue for hours, days, sometimes even years inside our minds.
+For a lot of autistic people, social interactions don’t just end when the conversation does.
+They carry on for hours, days — sometimes even years — inside our heads.
+And honestly, it is absolutely exhausting.

 Why I Fill Every Hour With Work

-So I do something that makes sense to my brain.
+So I do what makes sense to my brain.

 I stay busy.

-If every hour of the day is filled with work, tasks, and responsibilities, then my brain doesn’t have the space to spiral into overthinking.
+If every hour of the day is filled with work, tasks, and responsibilities, my brain doesn’t have the space to spiral.
+Work becomes a kind of shield.
+A distraction.
+A way to drown out the constant mental replay of every social interaction I’ve ever had.

 But that coping strategy comes with a cost.